BDC Hamburger Icon

 How professional liability insurance can protect you

 Professional liability insurance isn’t required in all professions.
-For example, it’s required for doctors but not for physical trainers.
-Still, even if it’s not required, it can be an excellent idea.
+For example, some states require doctors to have it, but it’s not typically required for physical trainers.
+Still, even if professional liability insurance is not required, it can be an excellent idea.
 Consider your industry and options.
-Many professionals whose industry has lower lawsuit risks can get a professional liability insurance policy at a reasonable rate.
+Many professionals in industries with lower lawsuit risks can get a professional liability insurance policy at a reasonable rate.

-Professional liability insurance is there when someone files an insurance claim or lawsuit stating you didn’t perform your job professionally.
-It’s different from general liability insurance, which covers you from third-party accidents, such as slip-and-fall scenarios that have nothing to do with your professionalism.
+Professional liability insurance is for instances when someone files an insurance claim or lawsuit stating you didn’t perform your job professionally.
+It’s different from general liability insurance, which covers you from third-party accidents, such as slip-and-fall scenarios that have nothing to do with your job.

-The best liability insurance providers offer policies that provide a legal defense for your situation, including attorneys’ fees, expert witnesses and investigation services.
-They will also pay up to a policy’s limit for a settlement or judgment.
-You likely won’t have to pay anything out of pocket if you get sued.
+The best liability insurance providers offer policies that provide a legal defense for your situation, including attorneys’ fees, expert witnesses and investigative services.
+They will also pay up to a policy’s limit for a settlement

 FYIDid you know

-According to the Institute for Legal Reform, $30.2 billion was paid out in professional liability claims in the U.S. in 2020, the most recent year figures were available.
-Between 2016 and 2020, annual growth in payouts was 6.9 percent.
+According to the Institute for Legal Reform, $296.5 billion was paid out in general and professional liability claims in the U.S. in 2022, the most recent year for which figures are available.
+Between 2016 and 2022, annual growth in payouts was 7.1 percent.
 As claims continue to mount, there's a strong commercial argument for taking out professional liability insurance.

 If a professional negligence claim is brought against you, you'll be liable for all legal costs and compensation to the other party.
-The total cost could run into hundreds of thousands of dollars, sometimes even more.
-Compare this to the average $60 monthly cost of professional liability insurance.
-A policy should provide up to $2 million worth of coverage.
+The total cost could run into hundreds of thousands of dollars, or sometimes even more.
+Compare this with the average $61 monthly cost of professional liability insurance.
+A policy should provide up to $2 million of coverage.
 If you need more, you could take out an excess liability insurance policy.

-This question generally applies to the healthcare sector, though exceptions exist.
+This question generally applies to the healthcare sector, although there are exceptions.
 Malpractice is when a professional fails to uphold the standards of care expected of someone competent and qualified in their field while being aware of the potential consequences of their actions and decisions.
-If they have deviated from an expected course of action when you're in their care and it causes harm, you may have a case.
-Negligence is a failure to uphold a duty of care through a lack of diligence or caution, regardless of professional status.
+Negligence is a failure to uphold a duty of care through a lack of diligence or caution.

 In legal settlements, compensatory damages are intended to recompense a victim for the wrong they have experienced.
 Punitive damages are meant to deter others in the same field from making the same mistake because they inflate the costs of making that mistake.